rematocorp/trello-integration-action/README.md

 ### Multiple boards support

-Separate different boards list IDs using `;`.
-The action will move the card to a list that exists on the board where the card is currently located.
+Use `;` to separate multiple board list IDs.
+The action will transfer the card to an existing list on its current board.

 ```yaml
 trello-list-id-pr-closed: '6603333cf96e4419a590d9ab;66025544a40b6a11a12233de;77788894a40b6a11a12233de'